-The following participant information form will serve as our Production Staff's handbook and guide to better understand your product and organization.
-Please take the time to fill in each question carefully and thoroughly, as this will serve as one of our main references throughout the project.

 4. What do you feel is the most important message to convey to educate our viewers?

 5. List 5-7 questions and answers that would best illustrate the key points that you would want our viewers to learn.

 6. Featured guests often have existing b-roll footage or digital stills of their product or service.
-If you have additional media that you would also like us to incorporate into your segment, please indicate the format in the space below: (A) Betacam SP video footage (B) Mini DV footage (C) Digital camera stills (D) DVD footage 7.
-Desired Leading for any agreement films and a larief description of the leading 7.
-Desired location for our cameras to film, and a brief description of the location.
-8. Please write the names and titles of the interviewees that will appear on camera (not to exceed 4 interviewees): 9.
-Where do you believe your industry is heading and what role do you foresee your company playing?
+If you have additional media that you would also like us to incorporate into your segment, please indicate the format in the space below:

+(A) Betacam SP video footage (B) Mini DV footage

+(C) Digital camera stills (D) DVD footage

+7. Desired location for our cameras to film, and a brief description of the location.

+8. Please write the names and titles of the interviewees that will appear on camera (not to exceed 4 interviewees):

+9. Where do you believe your industry is heading and what role do you foresee your company playing?

-The Production team has an ultimate goal of making this seement interesting informative an d a valuable tool for success.
-This information is extremel y important to our overall mission.
-I have completed the "Editorial Information Form" a and acknowledge that this information is accurate to the best of my knowledge.
+The Production team has an ultimate goal of making this segment interesting, informative and a valuable tool for success.
+This information is extremely important to our overall mission.

+I have completed the "Editorial Information Form" and acknowledge that this information is accurate to the best of my knowledge.

 Project Contact Title Date Today in America Representative Title Date